By William Van Zyl

 Three things to embed in the lesson to make it soar (Hammond, 2015):

-1. Gamify it.
-Students can create an aquaponics system in Minecreaft Education.
+- Gamify it.
+Students can create an aquaponics system in Minecraft Education.
 Automate it using Redstone and other actuators (moving arms).

 By W Van Zyl (Published March 2023).

-Included is some assistance – in two or three paragraphs – from AI to expand the important aspects.
+AI expands the critical aspects in two or three paragraphs.
 It was incorporated to save you some reading time.

 Introduction:

 Creativity is essential for young children to develop as it enhances their problem-solving abilities, self-expression, and critical thinking skills.
 Creativity helps children to think outside the box and develop innovative ideas, leading to improved social and emotional development.
 That is what employers are looking for.
 Those 21st-century skills: Solving real-life problems, collaboration, teamwork, and more.
-In this essay, I will discuss several strategies for developing young children’s creativity It will include providing a supportive environment, encouraging exploration and experimentation, and providing open-ended materials.
+This essay will discuss several strategies for developing young children’s creativity.
+It will include providing a supportive environment, encouraging exploration and experimentation, and providing open-ended materials.
 I will also comment on the Christian foundational truths and how these could be more exciting, stimulating, and inspirational.
 Do you have any ideas?
-I have listed my ideas and I have discussed some of them in detail.
+I have listed my ideas and discussed some of them in detail.

 A supportive environment is crucial:

 Creating a supportive environment is essential for fostering creativity in young children.
-Parents and caregivers should encourage children’s curiosity and support their interests, regardless of how unconventional they may seem.
+Parents and caregivers should encourage children’s curiosity and support their interests, regardless of how unconventional they seem.
 According to Sternberg and Lubart (1999), supporting children’s interests and encouraging them to pursue their passions is essential in developing their creative potential.
-Parents can provide a variety of opportunities for children to explore their interests, such as attending museums, reading books, and engaging in creative activities.
-Invest in a home filled with unique, instructional, and How-it-works books, and STEAM components – name a few.
+Parents can provide various opportunities for children to explore their interests, such as attending museums, reading books, and engaging in creative activities.
+Invest in a home filled with unique, instructional, and How-it-works books, as well as STEAM components, to name a few.

 Exploration and experimentation are a must: